orizens/orizens.com/src/pages/blog/2012-09-10-backbone-view-patterns-how-why-to-use-subviews.md

   - javascript
 ---
 Backbone.View is a very useful javascript class when it comes to rendering data and attach a behavior to DOM elements.
 Today, I cannot imagine front end javascript code without some kind of a view class.
 Often, I tend to keep my views as small as possible.
 Sometimes it is hard to determine what is a view and how to break big chunk of data to smaller views.
-In this post I want to point out some useful cases where it is beneficial to use &#8220;sub-views" and the benefits of such methodology.<!--more-->
+In this post I want to point out some useful cases where it is beneficial to use "sub-views" and the benefits of such methodology.<!--more-->

 <!--RndAds-->